vithp/py-idle-master/README.md

 ===========
 This is just idle master
-but you can run this in python and use python for it
+but you can run this in python and use python for it anyways the requirements and setup is below

+Setup:

 ```
 Before Running main you must: